GluuFederation/flex/admin-ui/docs/cedarling.md

 - **Policies are data, not code.** The rules ("a user with role X can read resource Y") live in a JSON file called a **policy store**, loaded into Cedarling at startup.
 Changing who can do what is a policy-store edit, not a component change.
 - **The UI gate is the first gate, not the only one.** Even when Cedarling says "yes", the Jans Config API revalidates server-side and can still return 403.
 Cedarling hides UI elements the user can't use.
 It does not replace server-side authorization.

-The check itself is simple: every page that gates a button, an action, or a whole section calls a small hook (`useCedarling`) and asks _can this user read / write / delete this resource?_ The first answer for each `(resource, action)` pair triggers a WASM call.
+The check itself is simple: every page that gates a button, an action, or a whole section calls `usePermission(resource)` and gets back `{ canRead, canWrite, canDelete }`.
+The first answer for each `(resource, action)` pair triggers a WASM call.
 Every later answer is a Redux cache read.

 ## Flow diagram